artsandmetaphysics/goodlifeodyssey/_documents/ancient-greece.md

 - Art has geometric patterns
 - c.
 900 - 800 Population growth and adoption of Iron tools and weapons
 - c.
 800 Adopt the Phoenician alphabet
 - c.
-776 First Olympics---competition between individual naked athletes
+776 First Olympics—competition between individual naked athletes
 - Later Greeks did not know much about their Mycenaean past

 ## Greek Archaic Age